 [Section 25B inserted by No. 64 of 2006 s.
 22.]

 25C.
-Provision of enrolment information to government organisations
+Enrolment information may be given to government departments etc.

 The Electoral Commissioner may provide enrolment information to a department or organisation as defined in the Public Sector Management Act 1994 section 3(1) by arrangement with its chief executive officer or chief employee.